lukeed/fly-rev/README.md

   </a>
 </div>

-> Revision asset files by appending a unique hash to filenames.
-May also rewrite occurrences of filenames that were renamed.
+>Append a unique hash to filenames: `example.css` → `example-a6fhd136asf.css`

+>May also rewrite occurrences of the filenames that were renamed.

 [![][fly-badge]][fly]
 [![npm package][npm-ver-link]][releases]
 [![][dl-badge]][npm-pkg-link]
 [![][travis-badge]][travis-link]

+Front-end cache-busting / versioning.

 ## Usage